Don’t Miss a New Opportunity to Save Capital Gain Taxes

 If you recently sold an asset and realized a capital gain, or if you are considering selling assets soon, consider whether this tax planning opportunity is right for you and then work with a tax lawyer to take advantage of it.

-To view article in original publication please visit: http://edgemagazine.com/dont-miss-a-new-opportunity-to-save-capital-gain-taxes/
+To view this article in the original publication please visit: http://edgemagazine.com/dont-miss-a-new-opportunity-to-save-capital-gain-taxes/